MicrosoftDocs/VBA-Docs/api/Office.IBlogExtensibility.Open.md

 # IBlogExtensibility.Open method (Office)

 Opens the blog specified by the blog ID.
-It is called by the **Open Existing Post** dialog based on the item selected by the user.
+It's called by the **Open Existing Post** dialog based on the item selected by the user.

 ## Syntax